 Colorectal cancer — The studies examining whether aspirin could protect against colorectal cancer have had mixed results, but that may be because many studies did not follow people for long enough to see the effects of aspirin.
 One analysis that looked at the data from more than 14,000 people who were followed long term (up to 18 years) found that:

-●Aspirin reduced the risk of developing colon cancer, but that benefit was not apparent in the group overall until after eight to 10 years of follow-up.
+●Aspirin reduced the risk of developing colon cancer, but that benefit was not apparent in the group overall until after 8 to 10 years of follow-up.

 ●The longer people took aspirin, the more protective it was.

-Aspirin and risk of dying from cancer — Data from numerous studies suggest that long-term aspirin use reduces the risk not only of developing cancer but of dying from it, possibly because aspirin may keep cancer from spreading when it does develop.
-The reduction in the risk of death also becomes apparent only after years of aspirin use.
+Aspirin and risk of dying from cancer — Data from some, but not all, studies suggest that long-term aspirin use reduces the risk of dying from any type of cancer, possibly because aspirin may keep cancer from spreading when it does develop.
+These studies suggest that if there is a benefit, it only becomes apparent only after years of aspirin use.